 Other finfish.
-Longliners and other fisheries also take Atlantic blue and white marlin as bycatch, both of which are thought to be overfished.
-ICCAT adopted Recommendation 06-09, later superseded by 12-04, a rebuilding plan with catch limits by country.
+Longliners also take Atlantic blue and white marlin as bycatch, both of which are thought to be overfished.
+ICCAT adopted Recommendation 06-09 (extended through 2012 by Recommendations 10-05 and 11-07), a rebuilding plan that limits the amount of marlins that longliners can catch and land.
+The SCRS has noted that the stocks can potentially rebuild under this plan, but verification is needed through a new assessment.

 Monitoring and mitigation research.
 ICCAT has specific requirements for reporting data on sharks, sea turtles and sea birds.
 For the most part these are not complied with fully, but the situation is improving over time.
 Recommendation 10-10 requires members to have at least 5% observer coverage (for vessels over 15 m) in their national observer programs for longline, purse seine and pole-and-line fisheries.
 Recommendation 11-10 requires CPCs to collect and report data on bycatch and discards either through observer programs and logbooks (for vessels to which Rec.
-10-10 applies) or via alternative means (for artisanal and semiindustrial fisheries).
+10-10 applies) or via alternative means (for artisanal and semi-industrial fisheries).
 Recommendation 11-15 establishes penalties for CPCs that do not report annual catch data (including zero catches) by prohibiting them from retaining such species in the following year.

 Sharks: The IOTC has adopted measures that address shark conservation concerns.
 Resolution 05/05 established a limit on the ratio of fin weight to total shark weight that can be retained onboard a fishing vessel, and encouraged the release of live sharks in fisheries that do not target sharks.
 Resolution 12/09 prohibits the retention on board of all species of thresher sharks, a group that is thought to be particularly vulnerable due to its low productivity.
 In addition, Resolution 12/09 requires data reporting to IOTC, especially for fisheries targeting sharks.
-Resolution 13/05 prohibits intentional purse seine setting on tunas associated with whale sharks.
-Resolution 13/06 prohibits the retention of oceanic whitetip sharks.
-Resolution 13/08 calls for a transition to non-entangling FADs in purse seine fisheries starting in 2014.

 Sea Turtles.
 Resolution 12/04 (which supersedes various prior measures) requires IOTC members to mitigate sea turtle mortality and to provide data on turtle bycatch to the SC.
 The measure has specific requirements for longline and purse seine operators to facilitate the appropriate handling and release of live turtles.
-Resolution 13/08 calls for a transition to non-entangling FADs in purse seine fisheries starting in 2014.